Keeping your bike clean and tidy not only protects it from corrosion but also helps to make it more valuable when you come to sell it.

 I tend to use the S-Doc 100, or the Muc-Off range more often than not.
-They have a wide and varied range of motorcycle cleaners, shampoos, degreasers, disc brake cleaner, bug remover, chain cleaner, lube, various brushes to get into all those nooks and crannies, cloths, silicone shine, polishes, protectors and pretty much anything else you can think of.
+They have a wide and varied range of motorcycle cleaners, shampoos, degreasers, disc brake cleaners, bug remover, chain cleaners, lube, various brushes to get into all those nooks and crannies, cloths, silicone shine, polishes, protectors, and pretty much anything else you can think of.
 Most decent bike shops stock Muc-Off so it’s not hard to get yourself sorted and they also do bundles with a few different popular products to start you off.

 Using a pressure washer is ok on dirt bikes but try not to use one on your precious road bike or scooter.
 The high pressure jet forces its way into nooks and crannies and will blast out the dirt but will also get rid of any grease, it’ll also get into your electrics, possibly into your carburettor and cause you hassle one way or another.

 Bucket and sponge